Austria in Pictures: 20 Beautiful Places to Photograph

 Idyllic lakes, rolling forested hills, and snowcapped Alpine mountains-Austria is home to some of the most beautiful countryside in Europe.
 It's also a place of imperial cities, the birthplace of Mozart, and historical architecture to last you for months.

-If you need some inspiration, here are 15 stunning spots camera-toting travelers shouldn't miss when visiting Austria.
+If you need some inspiration, here are some stunning spots camera-toting travelers shouldn't miss when visiting Austria.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Austria's capital is just as beautiful at street level as it is from up above, where you can truly appreciate all the colors of the Vienna rooflines.
 Vienna's architecture is all about contrasts-glass and steel modernity next to imperial palaces and gilded churches.

 Accommodation: Where to Stay in Vienna: Best Areas & Hotels